Aurora RAG Chatbot

 Aurora Chat Interface

-Chat interface maintaining 663ms average response time with custom RAG pipeline.
+Chat interface maintaining stable response times with custom RAG pipeline.

 Aurora Analytics Dashboard

-Real time analytics dashboard showing 372 queries processed, with 'General' and 'Schedule' as highest traffic intents.
+Real time analytics dashboard showing intent distribution, with 'General' and 'Schedule' as highest traffic intents.

 Geographic Analytics

-User telemetry revealing 21% mobile traffic, leading to late stage mobile first UI optimization.
+User telemetry revealing mobile traffic distribution, leading to late stage mobile UI optimization.

 Security Logs